Top Medical Schools in Canada

 • Degree: MD

-• Training setting: Southwestern Ontario hospital network
+• Training setting: Southwestern Ontario hospital and placement network

-• Tuition (AFMC-reported, sample): CAD 25,702.64 (in-province) / CAD 29,482.64 (Canadian residents)
+• Tuition (AFMC-reported sample): CAD 25,702.64 (in-province) / CAD 29,482.64 (Canadian residents)

 8. Queen’s University (School of Medicine)